 Hungarian central bank holds rates, acts to boost liquidity

-Hungary's central bank launched new measures to boost liquidity on Tuesday and said inflation would drop below its 3% target in the coming months due to the fallout from the coronavirus pandemic which will dent economic growth this year.
-The Monetary Council left interest rates on hold and decided to introduce a new fixed-rate collateralised loan instrument.
-Lending will be provided at a fixed interest rate by the National Bank of Hungary with unlimited liquidity.
+Hungary's central bank launched new measures to boost liquidity on Tuesday and flagged further steps if needed to prevent long-term damage to the economy from the coronavirus pandemic.
+The Monetary Council left interest rates on hold, as expected, and moved to pump more money into the banking system by introducing a massive fixed-rate collateralised loan instrument.
+Lending will be provided to banks at a fixed interest rate in unlimited quantity, to support bank lending and also government bond purchases.

-The NBH also released domestic counterparty credit institutions from the reserve requirement with immediate effect.
 "To address the challenges posed by the pandemic, it is key to ensure the required level of liquidity.
-In order to preserve effective monetary policy transmission, the Monetary Council is ready to take further measures to provide additional liquidity," the rate-setting Monetary Council said in a statement.
+In order to preserve effective monetary policy transmission, the Monetary Council is ready to take further measures to provide additional liquidity," the rate-setting panel said in a statement.
+The first tender of the new instrument, the latest in a string of measures to boost liquidity, will be held on Wednesday.

-The bank expects inflation to slow to 2.6-2.8% this year, below its previous forecast.
-It said the economy would slow in the first half of this year but then rebound later. nS8N2B2063 "The bank for the time being focuses on providing sufficient liquidity for the banking system and the markets, and has not yet decided on bond buying in the secondary market," CIB analysts said in a note.
-The National Bank of Hungary (NBH) has already boosted short-term market liquidity via its FX swaps and broadened the range of permissible collateral with corporate loans, helping the country's banks.
-The government has imposed a blanket moratorium on all loan repayments through end-2020.
+The National Bank of Hungary, which runs the lowest rates in central Europe, also released domestic lenders from the requirement to hold a certain level of cash as reserves with immediate effect.
+Deputy Governor Marton Nagy told an online press briefing that the main focus was on underpinning the economy as inflation was seen stabilising at the bank's 3% target by the end of 2020.

-In Central Europe, the Czech, Polish and Romanian central banks have cut interest rates to help economies as recession fears escalated.
-The pandemic has wrought havoc on the global economy, prompting big car makers to halt production at their factories in Hungary.
-The NBH has said it would consider resuming its mortgage bond buying programme to curb borrowing costs.
+"We will need to give a helping hand to several companies to preserve the mainstays of the economy who can maintain potential GDP growth over the long run," Nagy said.
+"The base scenario is a V-shaped recovery, for which we need to do a lot (to make it happen) .... and it is surrounded by very big uncertainty," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)